Katherine Stuart

-Katherine Stuart (died 1650) was an English noblewoman and Royalist supporter during the English Civil War.
+Katherine Stuart (after 1612 – 1650) was an English noblewoman and Royalist supporter during the English Civil War.
 She had married, in secret, her first husband, George Stewart, 9th Seigneur d'Aubigny, against the wishes of both King Charles I and her parents.
 George commanded a regiment for the king in the opening stages of the war and was killed at the Battle of Edgehill on 23 October 1642.

 Katherine used a visit to London, ostensibly to deal with her husband's estate, to clandestinely pass messages to Royalists in the city.
 After her discovery she was imprisoned in the Tower of London before being released by the intervention of the French ambassador.

 Widowed since 1642, Katherine married James Livingston in 1648.
 The pair unsuccessfully attempted to release the king from parliament's captivity during his journey to trial.
 After the king's execution, the couple fled to the Netherlands where Katherine died in 1650.

 Early life and secret marriage

-Stuart was born Katherine Howard to Theophilus Howard, 2nd Earl of Suffolk, and his wife Lady Elizabeth Home.
-Stuart defied her parents and secretly married George Stewart, 9th Seigneur d'Aubigny, in May 1638.
+Stuart was born Katherine Howard to Theophilus Howard, 2nd Earl of Suffolk, and his Scottish wife, Lady Elizabeth Home, daughter of the Earl of Dunbar.
+Lady Katherine defied her parents and secretly married George Stewart, 9th Seigneur d'Aubigny, in May 1638.
 By doing so she also went against the plans of King Charles I who was guardian to George and his brother James Stewart, 1st Duke of Richmond.
 The marriage was immortalised in a Van Dyck portrait of George which had the motto "love is stronger than I am".
 The couple had a son, Charles Stewart, 3rd Duke of Richmond (born 1639), and a daughter, Katherine Stewart, Baroness Clifton (born before 1642).